Documentation Index

 U:\My Documents\CompSci>

 If the command appears to do nothing, then it’s working correctly!
 If it gives errors, though, then something is wrong.
 Look back at your code and fix any differences.
-Once the compiling step (javac) completes with no errors, then your new program is ready to run!

 U:\My Documents\CompSci>java FirstProg